shiblimaroof/llamaindex-agent-ops/README.md

 A second real gap was found the same way on issue 21582: the shipped patch only fixed half of what the issue asked for (the non-streaming code path), silently leaving the streaming path — which the issue explicitly named — untouched.

-**Current coverage:** running against a growing slice of the 59-issue golden set.
-20 issues have real worktrees so far, 10 of those have been judged, and both real bugs above were caught in that first batch.
-Validation labeling (an independent human review of the judge's verdicts) has been completed on all 10 — full agreement, no overturns.
+**Coverage:** 41 of the 59-issue golden set have real worktrees and completed pipeline results.
+Of those, 14 have been judged by EvalOps so far.
+Validation labeling (an independent human review of the judge's verdicts) has been completed on the first 10 — full agreement, no overturns.
+The remaining coverage was deliberately left uncollected — see Status below.

+## Status

+This project is complete for portfolio purposes as of this writing.
+Full 59-issue coverage was a diminishing-returns goal: 41/59 already demonstrates every core capability (multi-provider fallback, retry logic, escalation categorization, and EvalOps catching two real regressions the pipeline itself missed).
+Chasing the remaining 18 ran into free-tier infrastructure limits (Groq's daily token cap, a since-broken judge model endpoint) that are cost-of-free-tier friction, not gaps in the design.

+Not done, and intentionally out of scope for now: a retrieval evaluation harness (MRR/recall scoring) and a full production-readiness pass (CI, rate-limiting, pytest conversion).
+These would be next if this project were picked back up.

 ## Design decisions worth knowing about